tgirke/editagenome/_vignettes/01_Home/index.md

 ---
 title: Plant Genome Editing Outreach Site
 sidebar:
+summary: This website is about the genome editing outreach component of the [Plant SECRETome Project](http://plantsecretome.org/).
 last_updated: Thu Jul 21 16:14:54 2016
 ---

-## Context

-This website is about the genome editing outreach component of the [Plant SECRETome Project](http://plantsecretome.org/).

 ## Objectives